 Endeavor is a small learning community of 60 students in grades 9-12.
 They come from diverse backgrounds and with a variety of interests.
 They are united by a common characteristic: they are motivated to achieve their individual goals.

-Students are supported by four highly-qualified educators with a combined total of more than 60 years of experience in education.
+Students are supported by highly-qualified educators who have been specially trained in Personalized Learning and Project Based Learning.
 They are experts in the fields of English, math, science and social studies.